I-am-abdulazeez/stunk/README.md

 // ✅ { fullName: "Ola Doe", isAdult: true }
 ```

-Computed chunks are ideal for scenarios where state depends on multiple sources or needs complex calculations.
+`computed` chunks are ideal for scenarios where state depends on multiple sources or needs complex calculations.
 They ensure your application remains performant and maintainable.

 ## Advanced Examples